makovalab-psu/NoiseCancellingRepeatFinder/tutorial/README.md

 _Nota Bene: The <--scoring=1.00.XX> option shown below is necessary here to match the expected tutorial outputs.
 You should not normally use that option.
-And, if you are using a version prior to 1.01.00, this option is not recognized.
+And, if you are using a version prior to 1.01.00, this option is not recognized (and is not necessary here).
 See issue #4 for additional details._

 ```bash
     cat example.fa \